CISecurity/ControlsAssessmentSpecification/control-1/control-1.5.rst

 Inputs
 -----------
-#.
-Detailed endpoint inventory
+#. :code:`GV1`: Hardware Asset Inventory
+#. :code:`GV2`: Count of Hardware Asset Inventory

 Operations
 ----------
 #.
-For each endpoint, identify detailed information, such as:
+For each endpoint represented in the hardware asset inventory (Input 1 (:code:`GV1`)), identify detailed information, such as:
 	* Network Address
 	* Hardware Address (applies to virtual endpoints)
 	* Machine name
 	* Data asset owner
 	* Assigned department
 #.
-Identify endpoints with all detailed information identified
+Identify endpoints with all detailed information identified (from Operation 1)
 #.
-For each endpoint, identify network connection approval
+For each endpoint, identify network connection approval (from Input 1 (:code:`GV1`))

 Measures
 --------
-* M1 = List of endpoints in inventory
+* M1 = List of endpoints with all detailed information
-* M2 = Count of M1
+* M2 = Count of endpoints with all detailed information
 * M3 = List of endpoints with network connection approval
-* M4 = Count of M3
-* M5 = List of endpoints with all detailed information
+* M4 = Count of endpoints with network connection approval
-* M6 = Count of M5

 Metrics
 -------